Toward More Generalized Malicious URL Detection Models

 \subsection{Evaluation Metrics and Datasets}

-The experiment results are measured by three commonly used metrics including Balanced accuracy, F1-score, and area under curve (AUC).
+The experiment results are measured by three commonly used metrics, including Balanced accuracy, F1-score, and area under curve (AUC).
 Among them, AUC is commonly accepted as a critical measurement since it is desirable to have the most malicious files ranked highest and lower false positives.

 We collect a large dataset of over one million files in three categories: URL, HTML, and EXE.
 The URL data contain ISCX-URL-2016 dataset and daily queries from VirusTotal\footnote{https://www.virustotal.com}.
 The HTML dataset is crawled according to the previously collected URL.
 The EXE data are obtained from VirusTotal.
-Javascript is from javascript-malware-collection and js-malicious-dataset which is public on github.
 The statistics of the datasets are shown in Table~\ref{tab:dataset}.